singlesourcepub/baseprints/docs/basecast/usage.md

 With the `live-basecast` shell function defined, you can run the shell command:

 ```
-live-basecast --defaults mydoc/pandocin.yaml --monitor mydoc --baseprint outdir
+live-basecast --defaults mydoc/pandocin.yaml --monitor mydoc -b=baseprint
 ```

-like `basecast` but a `--web web` output option is automatically added.
+like `basecast` but a `-o=site` output option is automatically added.
 After running you can browse to `http://localhost:8080` to view an automatically refreshing HTML preview of the baseprint.